 What is the difference between RPA

+and BPA?
 They both aim to drive efficiency and productivity throughout an organization by automating processes, and often these two types of automations can work in tandem.
 The key is knowing the difference and identifying which technology (or combinations of technologies) is best for your organization.

 If your business has major automation needs and requires a deep analytical assessment, then BPA may be the best bet.
 If you’re looking to optimize existing processes or just continue operations until you can do a major automation fix, use RPA.

 Let us talk TODAY to find out how can FutureX contribute to your digital transformation and create positive impact in shortest time possible.
 Please feel free to email us, call or fill the contact form here.